saksham-chaturvedii/ToDo-App/README.md

 ![image](https://user-images.githubusercontent.com/81289215/137782176-7d42540d-da17-406c-9442-ae3c01b47c35.png)

 ### STEP 3:
 - Now you can test all the endpoints by sending appropriate requests, without any hassle.
-If you do send any request incorrectly, the response message shall guide you to the correct way. <br><br>
+If you do send any request incorrectly, the response message shall guide you the correct way. <br><br>
 ![image](https://user-images.githubusercontent.com/81289215/137782622-2924bf5a-e016-412b-8a84-68f18a453e70.png)